-Since our return, we’ve received many questions and concerns about how to plan and prepare for vacations/trips away from home while still managing to eat healthy foods.
-We’re here to tell you that it CAN be done!!
+Since our return, I’ve received many questions and concerns about how to plan and prepare for vacations/trips away from home while still managing to eat healthy foods.
+I’m here to tell you that it CAN be done!!

 Rule number one: Keep it simple!!

 Rule number two: You have to put perfection aside.

 You may not be planning a trip to Disney, but if you’ll be doing any traveling for the holidays (or ever really), this blog is for you!